 We closely manage our selling, general and administrative expenses.
-Our selling, general and administrative expenses were 23.8%, 20.8% and 22.9% of net sales for fiscal years 2011, 2012 and 2013, respectively.
+Our selling, general and administrative expenses were 23.8%, 20.8% and 22.8% of net sales for fiscal year 2011, fiscal year 2012 and the 39 weeks ended November 2, 2013, respectively.
 Our selling, general and administrative expenses are comprised of payroll, rent and occupancy, depreciation and amortization, acquisition expenses, pre-opening expenses and other operating expenses, including share-based compensation expense.
 Pre-opening expenses include expenses incurred in the preparation and opening of a new store location, such as payroll, travel and supplies, but do not include the cost of the initial inventory or capital expenditures required to open a location.